 Modify the Engine to Integrate Client Resource Loading

-The scene file is an external resource that is being loaded by the client.
+>>HEREThe scene file is an external resource that is being loaded by the client.
 With asynchronous operations, the game engine must stop and wait for the completion of the load process before it can initialize the game.
 This is because the game initialization will likely require the loaded resources.

 Coordinate Client Load and Engine Wait in the Loop Module

-Since all resource loading and storage are based on the same resource_map, the client issuing of the load requests and the engine waiting for the load completions can be coordinated in the loop.start() function as follows.
+>>HERESince all resource loading and storage are based on the same resource_map, the client issuing of the load requests and the engine waiting for the load completions can be coordinated in the loop.start() function as follows.

 async function start(scene) {